lackhand/princess/conversation.md

 ### Favor & other resources

 Princesses are special, since they're the center of the story.
-To help her along, each princess has a supply of favor (a metagame resource and combination of luck, strength, grace, patience, and willpower).
+To help her along, each princess has a supply of **favor** (a metagame resource and combination of luck, strength, grace, patience, and willpower).
-There might be other resources (individual or shared) reflecting something true in the fiction, like time or money or trouble or even experience.
+There might be other resources (individual or shared) reflecting something true in the fiction, like time or money or **trouble** or even **experience**.

-Spending those resources is one way for a princess to smooth over disagreement.
+Spending an appropriate resource is one way for a princess to smooth over disagreement: it might be too convenient for Ami to pick the lock for free, but what if it took her a clock-tick of time?
-Some resources might not make sense as a way to resolve a disagreement.
-Favor is pretty universal, though: if a princess spends favor, she's signaling that something is important to her, and everyone should recognize that!
+**Favor** is pretty universal, though: if a princess offers **favor**, she's signaling that something is important to her, and everyone should recognize that!

 ### Decrees & Memories

 Authorship is hard.

-Some genres prefer that the narrator alone determine if someone is actually the long-lost lover of a princess.
+Some genres prefer that the narrator determines if someone is actually the long-lost lover of a princess.

 Some genres prefer that the mechanics of finding a secret passage determine the presence of a secret passage.